BY A. CADWELL | NOVEMBER 2016

 Meet The Minimalists

-Joshua Fields Millburn & Ryan Nicodemus, known to their readers as “The Minimalists,”write about living a meaningful life with less stuff.
+Joshua Fields Millburn & Ryan Nicodemus, known to their readers as “The Minimalists,” write about living a meaningful life with less stuff.
 These gentlemen mix humor and satire with insightful and practical steps for living a minimalist lifestyle.
 Through their website, books, podcasts and documentary they speak to the truth that minimalism can assist us in finding freedom from the trappings of the consumer culture we’ve built our lives around, and allow us to make lifestyle decisions more consciously and more deliberately.
-Longtime fans of their work, we were thrilled to talk more about their journey and get their insights on where to begin to when simplifying your life.
+Longtime fans of their work, we were thrilled to talk more about their journey and get their insights on where to begin to when simplifying our lives.

 Minimalism seems to be striking a chord with millions around the world.
 What do you believe is drawing people to this message and lifestyle?